Fired As Retaliation

 Retaliatory Discharge Claims

 One of the most common reasons for wrongful termination is retaliation.
 For one reason or another, if your employer decides to retaliate against you, it could end in termination of your employment.
 Sometimes, employees get demoted or receive a salary cut as retaliation.
 If you are currently being retaliated by your employer, supervisor or co-workers, know that you are legally protected against being fired.
-If your employment is terminated, contact an Southern California employment law attorney at Diefer Law Group, P.C. to discuss legal action.
+If your employment is terminated, contact a Southern California employment law attorney at Diefer Law Group, P.C., to discuss legal action.

 Employers retaliate for a number of reasons, including the following situations:

 - Alleged misconduct such as sexual harassment